JRhin/Omnibus/Econometrics/Cross-Sectional Data/Multicollinearity/Variance Inflation Factor.md

 created: 2024-09-16
 authors: Engrima
 tags:
   - Econometrics
   - Cross-Sectional_Data
   - Multicollinearity
- - ToDo
 ---
 The VIF is a statistic for individual coefficients of [[Multiple Regression Model]] aimed to measure the **[[Multicollinearity]]** level for a particular independent variable.